 The data is in a universal format that can easily be read and imported into any mapping apps that support JSON files.
 This means you can upload your saved Google Maps places to other mapping apps.

 The bummer is that Google’s biggest Maps competitor, Apple Maps (which HAS gotten a LOT better in recent years) currently doesn’t support the importation of JSON data.
-Hopefully this will be something Apple allows in the future so people than want to can transfer their saved Google Maps locations to Apple Maps.
+Hopefully, this will be something Apple allows in the future so people who want to can transfer their saved Google Maps locations to Apple Maps.